Vogel-lab/DOT1L_activity_neocortex-paper/README.md

 Specific versions of packages used must be installed properly.
 Environment in which analysis were performed is provided and commented on below:

 sc3: Data pre-processing, clustering, and downstream analysis and SCENIC anaysis were performed in this conda environment.

+Overview of the main seurat analysis has been provided in the folder: Overview_of_Main_Seurat_Analysis_Appiah_et_al.
+To have view how the figuires in the markdown files should look like, download the files as html and view them in your browser.